 A violation of PC 26500 is a misdemeanor.
-You face up to 6 months in county jail and/or a fine up to $1000.
 This sentence pertains to each violation so if you sold 6 firearms without being a licensed dealer or they were specific guns for which you held no permit to sell, you face 6 separate misdemeanor charges and sentences.

 There are defenses to being charged with illegally selling firearms even though the law is straightforward in terms of either having a valid permit to sell generic firearms or one to sell specific types of firearms or not.

 Police officers occasionally do go to extralegal or illegal lengths in order to arrest someone.
 Entrapment is not a common occurrence and to use it successfully, certain circumstances must have occurred.

 You must have not have had the intent to violate the law.